mbrpistoni/UnrealHowTo/Documentation/docs/index.md

-# Welcome to MkDocs
+# Welcome to Mbrpistoni personal Unreal documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+Here I will be adding explanations for how some systems work in Unreal (mostly AI related) and some "gotchas" and fixed for bugs.
+You might end up here through UDN posts.

 ## Project layout

-    mkdocs.yml                      # The configuration file.
-    docs/
+    mkdocs.yml                      # The configuration file in case you want to download this documentation and build a local site with MKDocs (https://www.mkdocs.org/) docs/
-        index.md                    # The documentation homepage.
+        index.md                    # The documentation homepage (MKDir file needed) Readme.mkdocs               # This very same document
-        FromNavVolumesToNavData.md  # Other markdown pages, images and other files.
+        FromNavVolumesToNavData.md  # Explanation for what happens in the engine from the moment a Nav volume is streamed in within a sub-level to the moment when it's streamed out